Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 Insulation class validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's have a look at the computation of heat losses and the effect of isolation classes (S1, S2 and S3) of pipes on the heat losses.
+Let's have a look at the computation of heat losses and the effect of the insulation classes (S1, S2 and S3) of pipes on the heat losses.
 We do this as follows.
 First, we determine with the optimizer the optimal pipe diameter for two different cases.
 In the first one the Heating Demand is 10 MW.
 In the second one the Heating Demand is 90 MW.
-This will results in two different optimal diameters.
+This will result in two different optimal diameters.
 We use the same cost figures as :numref:`table_cost_param_time_step_val`.
-We also have the same input parameters as in :numref:`table_pg_param_time_step_val`, but instead of a Demand profile we provide a year profile met hourly demand of 10 W for the first case and 90 MW for the second case.
+We also have the same input parameters as in :numref:`table_pg_param_time_step_val`, but instead of a Demand profile we provide a year profile with hourly demand of 10 W for the first case and 90 MW for the second case.
-The reason that we are not choosing a higher demand for the second case is that the catalog of Logstore only goes up to DN500 for isolation class S3.
+The reason that we are not choosing a higher demand for the second case is that the catalog of Logstore only goes up to DN500 for the insulation class S3.
 A higher demand will result in a velocity larger than 3 m/s (criterium of the optimizer) for a DN 500 pipe given the temperature difference of 40 degree Celcius.
 The optimizer results are depicted in :numref:`table_results_heat_losses_opt`.